Al Khater

-The Al Khater (آل خاطر) family is a prestigious family in the Arabian Peninsula.
-They belong to Al Buainain of Banu Tamim.
-The family expands in several Arabian Peninsula countries including Saudi Arabia, Qatar and Bahrain.
-The Al Khater are the ones who built two major cities in the Arabian Peninsula which are Jubail in Saudi Arabia and the former capital of Qatar, Al Wakrah.
+Al Khater (آل خاطر) is a prominent family in the Arabian Peninsula.
+They belong to the Al Buainain branch of Banu Tamim.
+The family has a presence in several Arabian Peninsula countries including Saudi Arabia, Qatar and Bahrain.
+The Al Khater have built two major cities in the Arabian Peninsula: Jubail in Saudi Arabia, and Al Wakrah, the former capital of Qatar.

-The Al Khater has close family and political ties with Al Saud, the rulers of Saudi Arabia; Al Khalifa, the rulers of Bahrain; and, Al Thani, the rulers of Qatar.
+The Al Khater maintain close family and political ties with the Al Saud (rulers of Saudi Arabia), the Al Khalifa (rulers of Bahrain), and the Al Thani (rulers of Qatar).

 Al Khater and Al Saud

-The relation between the two families started when Mohammed bin Hassan Al Khater found Abdul Rahman ibn Faisal; the last ruler of the Second Saudi State seeking refuge in his mosque in Bahrain when he got defeated by Al Rashid and forced into exile, where he offered him and those with him (including his son the later King Abdul Aziz) his house to sleep in, Mohammed bin Hassan then helped Abdul Rahman reach Isa ibn Ali Al-Khalifa.
+The relation between the two families started when Mohammed bin Hassan Al Khater found Abdul Rahman ibn Faisal, the last ruler of the Second Saudi State, seeking refuge in his mosque in Bahrain when he was defeated by Al Rashid and forced into exile.
+He offered him and those with him (including his son, the later King Abdul Aziz) his house to sleep in, and Mohammed bin Hassan then helped Abdul Rahman reach Isa ibn Ali Al-Khalifa.

-In Saudi Arabia, in the unification war when Abdul-Aziz bin Saud was trying to unify the Kingdom of Saudi Arabia, Al Khater (Sheikh Mohammed bin Ali Al Khater ruler of Jubail) joined forces with Abdul-Aziz bin Saud (e.g. battle of Kinzan, 1915) and they helped in the unification war in the region that Al Khater controlled and in the nearby territories.
-After the unification war King Abdul-Aziz had a strong relationship with leaders of Al Khater where he used to visit them from time to time and he even wanted to marry one of the daughters of Sheikh Mohammed bin Ali Al Khater ruler of Jubail at that time but his daughters were married.
+In Saudi Arabia, during the unification war when Abdul-Aziz bin Saud was trying to unify the Kingdom of Saudi Arabia, Al Khater (Sheikh Mohammed bin Ali Al Khater, ruler of Jubail) joined forces with Abdul-Aziz bin Saud (e.g. battle of Kinzan, 1915) and they helped in the unification war in the region that Al Khater controlled and in the nearby territories.
+After the unification war, King Abdul-Aziz had a strong relationship with leaders of Al Khater, whom he used to visit from time to time, and he even wanted to marry one of the daughters of Sheikh Mohammed bin Ali Al Khater, ruler of Jubail at that time, but his daughters were married.

 Al Khater and Al Khalifa

-Sheikh Mohammed bin Hassan Al Khater had solid ties with the heads of Al Khalifa (ruling family of Bahrain), his relationship with them was based on respect and good manners, he himself used to own many farms in Bahrain including the one that is still there near Bahrain International Airport where everyone nowadays can see part of one of his old farms during landing and take off.
+Sheikh Mohammed bin Hassan Al Khater had solid ties with the heads of Al Khalifa (ruling family of Bahrain).
+His relationship with them was based on respect and good manners; he himself used to own many farms in Bahrain, including the one that is still there near Bahrain International Airport where everyone nowadays can see part of one of his old farms during landing and take off.
 Sheikh Mohammed bin Hassan helped in trading Sheikh Ibrahim bin Ali Al Khalifa for Sheikh Qassim bin Mohammed Al-Thani where Sheikh Ibrahim was captured in Qatar and Sheikh Qassim was captured in Bahrain.